Loading

 How do you manually reset an ABS light?

-If the ABS light remains illuminated after following these steps, it may indicate a more serious issue that requires professional diagnosis and repair.
-Ignoring the ABS light can lead to decreased braking performance and increased risk of accidents.
-Always prioritize safety and consult a qualified mechanic if you are unsure about the condition of your braking system.
+If the ABS light remains illuminated after following these steps, there may be a more serious issue with the ABS system that requires professional diagnosis and repair.

 How to clear ABS light without scanner?